X

 Also: The ultimate Windows troubleshooting trick

 I continue to hear from readers sharing their experiences.
-If you've used this technique on a PC, send a note to edbott (at) realworldwindows (dot) com to let me know how it went for you.
+If you've used this technique on a PC, send a note to edbott (at) realworldwindows (dot) com and let me know how it went for you.

 Editorial standards